 Executive Board 2019-20

-Steve works for AiMHi Prince George in the Infinte Employment Solutions department.
+Steve works for AiMHi Prince George in the Infinite Employment Solutions department.
 There he facilitates the “Common Goods Training” program.
 He has 3 adult kids and 4 grandchildren.
 He also enjoys hiking, running, biking and weight training in his free time.
 He’s basically into anything active.
-He’s served on numerous boards and has been employed for numerous non-profits.
-He enjoys the the Carefree board because it is a very well run organization.
+He’s served on many boards and has been employed for many non-profits.
+He enjoys the Carefree board because it is a very well run organization.
 The people he works with rely on supported transportation for engaging in the community.
 He began in 2017 as as a member on the executive board described below (stay tuned for updates) for a year before becoming president in 2018 at that Annual General Meeting.
+2021 will be his final year.

 Terry joined our board around 2005, filling many positions along those last 15 years.
 He is retired from his position at CNIB Northern BC, but volunteers his time with some more provincial and local organizations and has been active for quite a while.